G-Research/ParquetSharp/docs/Reading.md

 For more details, see the [type factories documentation](TypeFactories.md).

 ## DateTimeKind when reading Timestamp's
-When reading Timestamp's to an DateTime, ParquetSharp will set the DateTimeKind based on the value of `IsAdjustedToUtc`.
+When reading Timestamp to a DateTime, ParquetSharp sets the DateTimeKind based on the value of `IsAdjustedToUtc`.

 If `IsAdjustedToUtc` is `true` the DateTimeKind will be set to `DateTimeKind.Utc` otherwise it will be set to `DateTimeKind.Unspecified`.